MateoT659/Graph-Visualizer/SDL2 Graph Sim/README.txt

 To toggle Directed Graph mode, press 'D'.
 An arrow icon will be displayed in the bottom left in Directed Graph mode.

-To exit the application, press the space bar.
+To exit the application, press the escape key.